About Us

 The story about us began with our founder’s volunteer opportunity at a local wildlife sanctuary.
 Many lessons were learned at this facility and the dedication of the sanctuary’s caring staff was inspiring.
 Discovering the need for specialized bunny care was the seed that caused My Wildlife Rescue’s niche to be first envisioned in 2018.

 Our initial step in the process of creating our Rescue was to pass Ontario’s Wildlife Rehabilitation and Rabies Vector Species exams.
-Then we obtained a Wildlife Custodian Authorization permit from the Ministry of Northern Development, Mines, Natural Resources and Forestry.
-This permit allows our Rescue to accept wildlife from the public and care for these animals until they are ready to be released back into the wild.
+Then we obtained a Wildlife Custodian Authorization from the Ministry of Northern Development, Mines, Natural Resources and Forestry.
+This authorization allows our Rescue to accept wildlife from the public and care for these animals until they are ready to be released back into the wild.

 Today